bswhitney/Cityworks-UICustomization-Training-Snippets/Questions from Courses.md

 ## Questions Pending Research
 * When flagging a field as required, is there a way to change the formatting of the field rather than just the label?
-* Is there a way to set map layers to selectable in the same method as section 6 of the UI manual?
-* Can you change the width of the columns on a search results page?
-* What would be the best way to modify the buttons for Office and Tablet on the login screen?
-Specifically the background color of the buttons (15.4) J.P.
-CenARWat, 2/6/20
-* Is there a way to hide certain columns in a table?
-For example, on a work order page, is there a way to hide AssetID and AssetUID from the associated assets table?
-E.B.
-MilwCty, 2/6/20
-* Can Cityworks be changed to check for required fields on save, rather than just on close?
-T.H, PascoCo, 4/9/20
 * Would you use CSS to change the blue Cityworks header to red (for example working in a dev environment rather than in production)?
-T.H, PascoCo, 4/9/20
-* Can you change the search icon to be an actual button?
 T.H, PascoCo, 4/9/20

 ## Answered Questions
 **Question:** Is there a way to make a long data fields into shorter fields so you can fit another control onto the same row?